stemmlerjs/dddforumv2/README.md

 # DDDForum V2: Phases of Craftship

-> This is the backend
+> This is the [backend e2e assignment](https://www.essentialist.dev/products/the-software-essentialist/categories/2153382759/posts/2168948141) for The Software Essentialist.
+You can find the assignment and accompanying demo [here](https://www.essentialist.dev/products/the-software-essentialist/categories/2153382759/posts/2168948141).

 1. [About](#about)
 1.1.
 [DDDForum](#dddforum)